Generic Health and Safety Risk Assessment

 Despite the type of risk assessment, the assessor must have experience in the type of work in which they are conducting an assessment.
 This ensures that they know what hazards must be managed.
 They must also be competent in the risk assessment process to ensure that they can identify high risks and implement appropriate actions.

-Any health and safety risk assessment starts with a simple qualitative assessment where the risks are categorised into risk levels ranging from high, medium, to low.
+Any generic risk assessment starts with a simple qualitative assessment where the risks are categorised into risk levels ranging from high, medium, to low.

 This qualitative risk assessment considers the risk of an employee being injured and whether the likelihood is high, medium, or low.
 As with any other type of risk assessment, high risks must be addressed as a matter of urgency while low-level risks can be addressed later.